iConnectivity/iConfig/iOSiConnectivityiConfig/Readme.md

 ### Changes
 I had to add additional imports/includes of UIKit.
 This seems caused by the newer XCode.
 Also some of the boost functionality was tr1 when it was originally added.
 I changed it to use the released (removing tr1) or using the now available std (unordered_map).
 ### Observations
-The problem I am encountering is that the device is not found at all or not sufficiently - It appears but only with the Product ID.
+The problem I am encountering is that the device is not found sometimes at all or not sufficiently - It appears but only with the Product ID.
+This is the same as what I experienced with the released version.
-Roght now it seems that there are certain issues with how the timers for sending and receiving interact.
+Right now it seems that there are certain issues with how the timers for sending and receiving interact.
-The software sends out GetDevice which is answered by the device with RetDevice (see also "Common System Exclusice Commands.pdf in the Docs folder).
+The software sends out GetDevice which is answered by the device with RetDevice (see also "[Common System Exclusive Commands.pdf]( https://github.com/mabu4ch/iConfig/blob/master/Docs/Common%20System%20Exclusive%20Commands.pdf) in the Docs folder).
 After that it seems that the following requests are not being sent or received correctly by the software.
 Maybe the timer handling is not yet correct in every case.
 See ICDeviceSelectionViewController and Communicator (in GeneSysLib).